matomo-org/developer-documentation/docs/3.x/spa-tracking.md

 ```
 ## Questions?

-If you have any questions or need help, please [get in touch with us](https://www.innocraft.com/#contact) or [ask on the forum](https://forum.matomo.org).
+If you have any questions or need help, please [get in touch with our support team](https://matomo.org/support/) or for free support: [ask on the forum](https://forum.matomo.org).